State-of-the-Art Orthodontic Care for Your Child

 A nine-year-old may be able to get braces if your orthodontist recommends treatment.
 It’s best to bring your child in for an examination by the age of seven to determine if they’ll need braces.
 After the exam, the orthodontist will be able to tell you what treatment your child may need.

 To determine if your child may need braces, we recommend bringing them in for an examination around the age of seven.
-We’ll be able to determine if your child will need braces and we can begin early orthodontic treatment if necessary around the age of nine.
+We’ll be able to determine if your child will need braces and we can begin early orthodontic treatment around the age of nine.

 Making sure your child gets orthodontic treatment as early as possible can make their time in braces easier.
 Teeth move quicker when you’re younger, so they’ll likely spend less time in braces and you can prevent the need for more expensive procedures later on.